 - Organised Jozi Cats Rugby jerseys for the team

 - Supported the LGBTIQ community with our presence at Pretoria & Johannesburg, where we had the honour of leading the march

 - Hosted a 101 Touch Rugby Clinic for Adult Beginners – consist turnout of 25 – 35 players

 - Produced a heartfelt video to create awareness and start a conversation about blowing the whistle on homophobia in sport

-- Planned a cross country supporter funded #GayRugbyTour to promote inclusivity and diversity in sport and equality for all.
+- Executed a cross country supporter funded #GayRugbyTour to promote inclusivity and diversity in sport and equality for all.
 To grow gay and inclusive rugby across the country and to blow the whistle on homophobia in sport.

 - Hosted 101 Touch rugby clinic in Cape Town for the 3 clubs in the Western Province and was inspiration for the formation of the Khayelistha Cats a #SpiritOfCommunity and #SafeSpace initiative.

 - Supported the LGBTIQ community with our presence at Cape Town Pride in March as well as hosted a 101 touch rugby clinic to grow gay and inclusive rugby in the Western Cape province in partnership with Western Province Touch Association

 - Formed and entered a second Touch Rugby team into the Into Touch Rugby league at Zoo Lake Sports Club